20 Ways to Get Your Kids to Speak Chinese

 Here are some games that we’ve turned into bilingual learning opportunities:

-For beginner speakers, a game like “Simon says” is a fun way to verbs and learn body parts in Chinese.
-Children need to listen carefully in order to follow directions correctly.
+For beginner speakers, a game like “Simon Says” is a fun way to learn verbs and body parts in Chinese.
+Children need to listen carefully to follow directions correctly.

 Conversational and fluent kids can play board games in Chinese.
 Have fun talking about your strategies and actions while speaking Chinese.